tidev/titanium-cli/README.md

     # stable release (recommended)
     ti sdk install --default

-There are times when the latest stable release has an issue or lacks a feature in which case you may want to try an unstable Titanium SDK build.
-These builds are not recommended for production use, but should work for development.

-    # unstable next release
-    ti sdk install --branch 3_1_X --default

-    # bleeding edge
-    ti sdk install --branch master --default

 ## Setting up the Titanium CLI

 Before you begin using the Titanium CLI, you should configure it by running the "setup" command: